Prismik/prismik.github.io/content/projects/slash/index.md

 }
 ```

 In order to better track the player during attacks, we slowly update orientation at a given speed during the animation.
-This prevents attacks from rooting the enemy into place and always missing when the player is currently moving.
+This prevents attacks from making the enemy rooted in place and always missing when the player is currently moving.

 ```cpp
 void AEnemyAiController::faceTarget(AActor* target, float dt, float speed) {